EasyPost/easy-ui/documentation/specs/TextField.md

 ## Overview

 The `TextField` component allows users to input text on a single line and provides the essentials to be used as a form control element.
-An Easy UI password input variation can be had by setting `variant="protected"`.

 ### Use Cases